istio/istio.io/content/docs/setup/kubernetes/multicluster-install.md

 added to the service mesh.
 The procedure requires cluster-admin user access to the remote cluster.

-1. Create `ClusterRole`, `istio-reader`, for the Istio control plane access:
+1. Create a `ClusterRole` named `istio-reader` for the Istio control plane access:

      ```command
       cat <<EOF | kubectl  create -f -